mattpannella/pupdate/README.md

  -f, --platformsfolder   Preserve the Platforms folder, so customizations aren't overwritten by updates -u, --update    Skip the main menu and just run the update process automatically -c, --core    Only update this core, when used with -u.
 Use the core identifier (ex: boogermann.bankpanic) -a, --assets  Run the asset downloader.
-Include a core identifier to only check assets for that core -j, --instancegenerator    Skip the main menu and just run the instance json builder for supported cores (will overwrite all)
+Include a core identifier to only check assets for that core or 'all' for all cores -j, --instancegenerator    Skip the main menu and just run the instance json builder for supported cores (will overwrite all)
  -i, --imagepack  The name of the repo containing the image pack you want to install -o, --owner   The github username that the image pack repo is owned by